RDebelak/mstDIF/cran-comments.md

-## Submission
+## Resubmission
-This is the first submission to CRAN.
+This is a resubmission to CRAN.
+In this version I have:
+* Included cran-comments.md to .Rbuildignore
+* I did not address the spelling checks for mstSIB and DIF in the DESCRIPTION file, because these are technical terms.

 ## Test environments
 * local Windows 10 x64 (build 18363), R version 4.0.0 (2020-04-24), x86_64-w64-mingw32/x64 (64-bit)